-Parallel to the English Language Teaching Program (for $2^{th} - 8^{th}$ grades) published by the Board of Education in 2017, the present program for the $5^{th}$ grade is based on communicative principles to English language teaching, organizing the curricular objectives with regard to language skills and functions (uses), not in terms of any dichotomy or classification on grammatical forms (usages).
-Thus, the present program is based on a series of thematic and communicative syllabi, success of which is inevitably dependent upon the analogous approach in teachers' instructional choices, testing repertoire and in learners' practice.
+Parallel to the English Language Teaching Program (for 2th - 8th grades) published by the Board of Education in 2017, the present program for the 5th grade is based on communicative principles to English language teaching.
+It organizes the curricular objectives with regard to language skills and functions (uses), not in terms of any dichotomy or classification on grammatical forms (usages).
+Thus, the present program is based on a series of thematic and communicative syllabi, success of which is inevitably dependent upon the analogous approach in teachers' instructional choices, measurement repertoire and in learners' practice.